 The Pro Tip: You can cut your spaghetti squash into rings before roasting to get longer noodles, according to Dana Shultz of Minimalist Baker.

 The Hero Ingredient: Sweet potatoes.
 Heat up the orange veggie with tempeh, black beans, potatoes, and tomatoes for a savory, warm meal that works for breakfast, lunch, or dinner.

 The Pro Tip: Laura Wright of The First Mess suggests serving the skillet with cilantro, warm tortillas, and hot sauce.

 No Noodle Pad Thai

 The Hero Ingredient: Almond butter gives this healthy sweet potato and carrot pad Thai the perfect flavor for the nutty sauce.
 You can prepare the sauce in a blender or food processor and combine it with spiralized sweet potatoes and carrots, eggs, and chicken breast.

-The Pro Tip: The sauce will stay fresh for two weeks if stored in airtight container, according to The Modern Proper's Holly Erickson.
+The Pro Tip: The sauce will stay fresh for two weeks if stored in an airtight container, according to The Modern Proper's Holly Erickson.
 Save your leftovers to eat throughout the week.

 The Hero Ingredient: Greek yogurt serves as the base for the herb yogurt mayo that you can serve with this perfectly roasted salmon by Stuck in the Kitchen.
-You'll also coat the fish with an olive oil and pomegranate molasses dressing before cooking.
+You'll also coat the fish with olive oil and pomegranate molasses dressing before cooking.

 The Pro Tip: Sarah Tuck of Stuck in the Kitchen recommends leaving the salmon on the baking paper until serving because it will be extremely tender after baking.

 Rustic Winter Salad

 The Hero Ingredient: Homemade croutons give this winter salad just the right amount of crunch.
 They complement the sweet vinaigrette and fresh vegetables like beets, radishes, and fennel.